- Download our Moving to Saudi Arabia Guide (PDF)

 Driving in Saudi Arabia

-While the Saudi road network is well maintained, but local drivers are notorious for being aggressive and reckless, so many new arrivals hire a personal driver.
+While the Saudi road network is well maintained, the roads are made dangerous by local drivers who are notorious for driving recklessly, so many new arrivals hire a personal driver.
 Expats driving in Saudi Arabia should do so defensively.

 Public transport in Saudi Arabia

 Buses operate in Saudi Arabia’s cities and travel to and from neighbouring countries.
 They're generally well maintained and air-conditioned, but are mainly used by locals and expats who can't afford their own vehicles.
-Women are restricted from travelling on some city buses, but some long-distance buses have screened-off sections for female passengers.
+Women are restricted from travelling on some city buses, and some buses have screened-off sections for female passengers.

 Most expat compounds offer bus or shuttle services to meet the transport needs of women and children.

-Most taxis are metered and expats should ensure the meter is working and reset before they start a journey.
+Most taxis are metered, and expats should ensure the meter is working and reset before they start a journey.
 Taxis can't be hailed on the street, and have to be called and booked in advance.
 Some expats save the contact details of a driver they trust and call them when needed.

 Fares can be expensive, and drivers are known to substantially increase their fares during peak holiday times such as Ramadan, Hajj and Eid.
 It’s best to negotiate a price before entering.

 Alternatively, ride-hailing applications such as Uber are available in major cities, which can be particularly useful in overcoming the language barrier.